-Even taking many samples, biopsies can still sometimes miss a cancer if none of the biopsy needles pass through it.
-This is known as a "false negative" result.
-If your doctor still strongly suspects you have prostate cancer (due to a very high PSA level, for example) a repeat biopsy may be needed to help be sure.
+Even when taking many samples, biopsies can still sometimes miss a cancer if none of the biopsy needles pass through it.
+This is known as a false-negative result.
+If your doctor still strongly suspects you have prostate cancer (because your PSA level is very high, for example) a repeat biopsy might be needed to help be sure.

 Grading prostate cancer

 Pathologists grade prostate cancers according to the Gleason system.
 This system assigns a Gleason grade, using numbers from 1 to 5 based on how much the cells in the cancerous tissue look like normal prostate tissue.